Home » The Right Questions To Ask When Evaluating An AI-Powered Condition Monitoring Solution

 Are you on the market for a machine health solution?
 At first glance, it seems that there are countless options.
 But on closer inspection, many so-called AI-powered condition monitoring companies are still offering a solution that’s still very much routine-based or threshold-based.

-Last week, the post ‘Beware Of Fake AI: Look Under The Hood Before You Buy’ sparked an in-house discussion on what are the best questions for manufacturers to ask when they are out to invest in an AI-driven manufacturing solution.
-After all, with few regulations and shifting vocabularies, many vendors are using whatever terms to make a sale – when in fact their AI is weak or non-existent.
+Last week, the post ‘Beware Of Fake AI: Look Under The Hood Before You Buy’ sparked an in-house discussion on the best questions manufacturers should ask when they plan to invest in an AI maintenance solution.
+After all, with few regulations and shifting vocabularies, many vendors are using whatever terms it takes to make a sale, when in fact their AI is weak or non-existent.

 So here are some questions to help you probe beneath the marketing fluff and really understand what you’re buying:

-What is the quality of data and level of insights they are able to generate?
+What is the quality of data and level of insights they can generate?

 How accurate are the alerts?
 And are these alerts predictive and prescriptive?